The gravitational field of a laser beam beyond the short wavelength approximation: Fourth order - The deflection of parallel co-propagating test rays

 \section{Fourth order - The deflection of parallel co-propagating test rays}

 As discussed in \cite{tolman_1931} for a finitely long and infinitely thin light beam, a test ray propagating parallel to it is not deflected.
 It has also been shown \cite{bonnor_1969} that the superposition of two exact solutions of the Einstein equations for pp-waves travelling in the same direction is again a solution, confirming the result of the linearized theory.
 In our description, there are two more important characteristics of the laser beam playing an important role, both of them coming from the wave-like nature of light: First, the laser beam is diverging.
-Second, in \cite{Federov:2017div}, it was argued that light in a laser beam does not move with the speed of light along the beamline, but with a slightly smaller velocity.
+Second, in \cite{federov_2017}, it was argued that light in a laser beam does not move with the speed of light along the beamline, but with a slightly smaller velocity.
 The origin of the effect is the superposition of plane waves with different wave vectors, which leads to a reduced effective propagation speed.
 This was confirmed experimentally in \cite{Giovannini:2015spa}.
-In \cite{Federov:2017div}, the difference between the speed of light and the group velocity of light in a laser beam was found to be\footnote{In \cite{Federov:2017div}, a different definition of the beam waist is used (see Eq.~(28) of \cite{Federov:2017div}) such that $w = w_0/\sqrt{2}$ in Eq.~(40) of \cite{Federov:2017div}.} $\delta v_\theta = c - v_\theta = c/(k^2w_0^2) = c\theta^2/4$.
+In \cite{federov_2017}, the difference between the speed of light and the group velocity of light in a laser beam was found to be\footnote{In \cite{federov_2017}, a different definition of the beam waist is used (see Eq.~(28) of \cite{federov_2017}) such that $w = w_0/\sqrt{2}$ in Eq.~(40) of \cite{federov_2017}.} $\delta v_\theta = c - v_\theta = c/(k^2w_0^2) = c\theta^2/4$.
 It has been shown by Scully that two parallel co-propagating thin beams in a wave-guide, since they are propagating slower than the speed of light, do gravitationally interact with each other \cite{scully_1979}.
-Therefore one may wonder whether the laser beam deflects an originally parallel co-propagating test ray.
+Therefore one may wonder whether the source laser beam deflects an originally parallel co-propagating test ray.
 We will investigate this question in the following.
 The setup is illustrated in Fig.~\ref{fig:beam}.

-A parallel co-propagating test light ray is described by the light-like tangent vector $\dot\gamma^{\bar\alpha}= w_0^{-1}c(1,0,0,1-f)$, where $f$ is determined by the null-condition and found to be of the same order of magnitude as the metric perturbation, and therefore does not contribute in the following.
+A parallel co-propagating test light-ray is described by the light-like tangent vector $\dot\gamma^{\bar\alpha}= w_0^{-1}c(1,0,0,1-f)$, where $f$ is determined by the null-condition and found to be of the same order of magnitude as the metric perturbation, and therefore does not contribute in the following, and again the curve is parametrized with proper time and the dot stands for the derivative with respect to it.
 With the geodesic equation, we obtain